-The Board has reviewed the performance of the company against its regulatory outputs set at the final determination 2019.
-This regulatory Annual Performance Report identifies differences between the outputs that the company has delivered in 2023/24 and those that were assumed in its final determination 2019.
+The Board has reviewed the performance of the company against its regulatory outputs set at the PR19 Final Determination.
+This regulatory Annual Performance Report identifies differences between the outputs that the company has delivered in 2024/25 and those that were assumed at the PR19 Final Determination.